How Much Does Ambien Cost On The Street?

 As with many prescription drugs that are being sold on the street, it is very common for an Ambien pill to cost approximately $0.50-$1 per milligram.

-The price may be a little higher or lower, depending on the factors mentioned above.
+The prices in the tabs below may be a little higher or lower depending on the factors mentioned above.

 Cost Of Ambien Sold On The Street VS Cost Of Ambien Prescription